 I really don’t think there are many for whom the thought of spending a week or two in Sin City inspires mediocre excitement or mild contempt.
 However, rest assured that, regardless of your inspiration for visiting Vegas’s bright lights and slot machines, outdoor adventure is never too far away.

-Here’s our pick of five iconic natural wonders near Las Vegas that will inspire you to extend your stay in America’s Southwest.
+Here’s my pick of five iconic natural wonders near Las Vegas that will inspire you to extend your stay in America’s Southwest.

 ARCH ROCK, JOSHUA TREE NATIONAL PARK, CA